jdidion/atropos/README.md

 # Atropos

 Atropos is tool for specific, sensitive, and speedy trimming of NGS reads.
-It is a fork of the venerable cutadapt read trimmer (https://github.com/marcelm/cutadapt, [DOI:10.14806/ej.17.1.200](http://dx.doi.org/10.14806/ej.17.1.200)), with the primary improvements being:
+It is a fork of the venerable Cutadapt read trimmer (https://github.com/marcelm/cutadapt, [DOI:10.14806/ej.17.1.200](http://dx.doi.org/10.14806/ej.17.1.200)), with the primary improvements being:

 1. Multi-threading support that has been optimized for different parallel computing environments.
 2. Options for trimming specific types of data (miRNA, bisulfite).